AustinGil/presentations/make-div.md

 layout: statement
 ---

-## Kind of a lot, actually...
+# Kind of a lot, actually...

+---
+layout: statement
+---

+# The Big Takeaway

 <v-clicks>

+## This stuff is hard
-# Be kind to others
+## So be kind to others

-# And be kind to yourself
+## & be kind to yourself

 </v-clicks>

 <!-- # Resources: